n3d1117/website/content/blog/continuous-aggregates-timescale/index.md

 ---
-title: Using Timescale's Continuous Aggregates to make database queries faster
+title: Using Timescale's Continuous Aggregates to speed up database queries
-description: This post describes my experience with TimescaleDB's continuous aggregates feature, which ended up improving 10x the performance of some specific database queries.
+description: This post details my experience with TimescaleDB's continuous aggregates feature, resulting in a 10x improvement in the performance of some specific database queries.
 date: 2021-11-28T11:24:54.000Z
 slug: continuous-aggregates-timescale
 tags: [timescaledb, postgresql, aggregation, big data]